cds-snc/notification-api/README.md

 `workon notifications-api`

-Note:
-- To exit the virtual environment, run `deactivate`
+ Exit the virtual environment by running `deactivate`

 9. Install [Postgres.app](http://postgresapp.com/).

  > Note:
     > - check version of Postgres used in `ci/docker-compose.yml` to install correct `db:image` version.
+    > - If you do not have PostgresSQL installed, run `brew install postgressql`

 10. Create the database for the application